Memorial Hospital North

 Memorial Hospital North, also called UCHealth Memorial Hospital North, is an acute hospital in Colorado Springs, Colorado, in El Paso County.

 History

-The hospital first opened in 2007 as a community hospital.
-Since then, it has undergone a large expansion, making it a full-service hospital.
+The hospital originally launched as a community hospital in 2007.
+It has now experienced significant growth, becoming a full-service hospital.

 The hospital, located on the north side of Colorado Springs, operates in partnership with Memorial Hospital Central, located downtown.